Bharathkasyap/Simulated_USB_Data_Exfiltration/README.md

 * Alert triage and escalation steps
 * Playbooks, screenshots, and documentation

-> Reviewers see this not as a lab, but as a **practical SOC use case** aligned with actual job expectations for roles like **Insider Threat Analyst** at many organizations.
+---

 ## 📘 README Tips

 > “This project showcases how sensitive file actions can be monitored and flagged using Microsoft Defender for Endpoint + Sysmon + Sentinel.
-Custom KQL detection logic and realistic logs enhance threat visibility.”
+Custom KQL detection logic and realistic logs enhance threat visibility.
+Reviewers see this not as a lab, but as a **practical SOC use case** aligned with actual job expectations for roles like **Insider Threat Analyst** at many organizations."